All Episodes

 There are exceptions to everything.

-These are the thoughts of someone running for president of the United States for commander in chief.
+These are the thoughts of someone running for president of the United States for commander-in-chief.

-Uh it's believe me, it would it would be disastrous.
+It's, believe me, it would be disastrous.

 Somebody better tell Mrs. Clinton this if she doesn't understand it, because you can't do this once you become president.

-That she's too tough, she's too combative, and too ambitious for all this nonsense.
+Now, some people think that she may not have even meant it, that she may not have really, really meant it, that she's too tough, she's too combative, and too ambitious for all this nonsense.

-She knows she's counting on the drive-by media, will give her a free pass for anything she says or does.
+She knows she's counting on the drive-by media will give her a free pass for anything she says or does.

-And they tell themselves she only said that because her two main threats are Edwards and Obama are against the war.
+And they tell themselves, she only said that because her two main threats are Edwards and Obama are against the war.

 We know why she's doing it.

-They won't hold it at task.
+They won't hold her to task.

-Uh decides in the end, follow the money, her statement saying, gosh, if I'd have known then what I know now, I would have never voted for this, is probably worth a few million dollars at the next fundraiser.
+Her statement saying, gosh, if I'd have known then what I know now, I would have never voted for this, is probably worth a few million dollars at the next fundraiser.

 We'll be back in a moment.